-All our kayak activities are accompanied by a qualified British Canoeing (BC) sea kayak coach with the appropriate level of qualification to operate in the area you are paddling.
+Our kayak activities take place with a qualified British Canoeing (BC) sea kayak coach who has the appropriate level of qualification to operate in the area you are paddling.

 Our instructors have a wealth of experience paddling in Jersey and overseas and know the local waters, history and environment.
 We believe this background ensures a better quality of service.